-A tour through the culture and history of the 5 most beautiful and evocative villages in Abruzzo.
-Immerse yourself in nature and savour the traditions of these places where time seems to stand still.
+A tour through the culture and history of the 10 most beautiful villages in Abruzzo.
+Savour the traditions of these timeless places

 Abruzzo: The 5 Most beautiful Villages